stalepig/deep-mucosal-imaging/Reference.md

 ---
 # Downsample huge LSM
+An alternative way to break down and resize multi-tile images.

 ## Requirements
 * An LSM or other Bio-format-readable image file that contains multiple tiles on disk.